 Just when you thought you knew everything about your Android, you learn something new and exciting.
 Android phones are great because of how customizable they are.
 Take your user experience to the next level when you explore some things you probably didn’t know your Android could do.
-Sometimes it’s more fun to play with technology itself than to use it for games, so you’ll want to pull out your phone to explore while reading this list.
+Sometimes it’s more fun to play with the technology itself than to use it for games, so you’ll want to pull out your phone to explore while reading this list.

 Lock and Wipe Your Lost Phone